Fanat1ck1/battleship/README.md

 The game continues in a loop, allowing the player to take turns until all ships are sunk.
 The player wins when all five ships have been successfully hit and sunk.

 This code provides a basic example of a Battleship game and can serve as a starting point for building a more feature-rich version with additional gameplay elements.

+# How to run
+If you want to run via .cs:

+1. Open a new terminal (Terminal -> New Terminal)
+2. Type the command: dotnet run